 Do Babies Dream When They Sleep?

 Leading pediatric dreaming researchers have concluded that children can only dream once they’ve developed the ability to process the world around them and imagine things visually and spatially.
 Babies’ brains develop as they age, leading them to make use of this skill around age 4 or 5.

 If these research claims are true, then the answer to the question do babies dream when they sleep? is no—babies do not dream.
-However, we might never know for sure if this is the case, since there’s no way to ask babies directly whether or not their sleeping brains are filled with sugar plums and fairies (their verbal skills just aren’t good enough for that yet!).
+However, we might never actually know for sure if this is the full and real answer to this question, since there’s no way to ask babies directly whether or not their sleeping brains are filled with sugar plums and fairies.
+(Their verbal skills just aren’t good enough for that yet!).